 Photo Session Tips

-Make the most of your photo session with these tips
+Make the most of your photo session

 If you plan to try out a new haircut for your shoot, I recommend doing so at least one week beforehand to be sure that you are comfortable with the look and can style it to your liking.
 For men, a fresh cut a couple of days prior to the shoot is fine.